-Exams 1, 2 and 3 are unit exams; there is no cumulative final in this course.
-All exams and the syllabus/academic integrity quiz, will be taken through Respondus Lockdown Browser / Respondus Monitor.
+Exams 1,2 and 3 are unit exams; there is no cumulative final in this course.
+All exams are mixed question types including multiple choice, true/false, fill in the blank, and short answer.
+All exams, and the syllabus/academic integrity quiz, will be taken through Respondus Lockdown Browser / Respondus Monitor.
 See detailed instructions for use and download at the end of this document.